priyas13/Irmin/README.md

 * A value t of type Irmin.Type.t
 * A function pp for formating t
 * A function of_string for converting from string to t (Because for serialization type t is converted to string)
-* A three way merge function
+* A three way merge function (The result of merge operation is either Ok or a conflict which can be only resolved by the user)
 Hence if we look at the module M in the [set](https://github.com/priyas13/ocaml-irmin/blob/master/set/iset.ml) data type, it has the following things.

 There are various examples showing how to build content types in Irmin [here](https://zshipko.github.io/irmin-tutorial/Contents.html)